Matatika/matatika-docs/content/getting-started/publish-a-jupyter-notebook.md

 ## Introduction

-A [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/) is an interactive Python environment formed of text and executable code blocks, offering a fleixble and iterative programmatic approach to research and development work.
+A [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/) is an interactive Python environment formed of text and executable code blocks, offering a flexible and iterative programmatic approach to research and development work.
 Notebooks are commonly used as a research tool in the data science field, but are now also emerging as viable or - in some cases - more practical alternatives to certain facets of business analytics, such as constructing performance reports.

 ---